 According to the International Agency for the Prevention of Blindness (AIPB), 90% of those with a visual impairment live in low- and middle-income countries.
 This is due to these countries having limited access to high-quality eye care services (screenings, eyeglasses, treatments, eye surgeries, but also purchase of equipment and training of health professionals).

-In 2050, vision loss is likely to affect 1.7 billion and more than half the global population will certainly need regular access to eye care services to optimize their vision.
+Without significant investment, vision loss is expected to affect 1.8 billion people by 2050, and more than half of the world's population will likely require ongoing, regular access to eye care.

 The L'OCCITANE Foundation has been a member of the International Agency for the Prevention of Blindness since 2016.
 This membership allows us not only to expand our network of interlocutors, to inspire and be inspired by good practices in terms of prevention of blindness, and to feed us with international recommendations, but also to benefit from expertise for the selection of relevant projects for the benefit of communities

 At L'OCCITANE, we want to live in a world where everyone can see and experience the beauty that nature has to offer.
 That's why Caring For Sight is one of L'OCCITANE's six commitments and plays a central role in everything we do.
-In 1997, we began using Braille on our products, and we are proud to continue doing so today.
-Every year since 2000, L'OCCITANE has sold a new solidarity product to raise funds to help our partners fight avoidable blindness around the world.
-In 2006, the L'OCCITANE Foundation was born, with Caring For Sight as its priority action.
-Thanks to the L'OCCITANE Foundation and its partners, such as UNICEF, we have reached our 10by20 goal in 2020 and are able to set a new one for 2025.
+In 1997, Braille was added to the packaging of all products, and this is still the case today.
+Every year since 2000, L'OCCITANE has sold a new solidarity product to raise funds to help its partners fight avoidable blindness around the world.
+In 2006, the L'OCCITANE Foundation was created to bring together and develop the philanthropic actions undertaken by the brand since its inception, including support for eye care projects.
+L'OCCITANE, its subsidiaries and its Foundation have already helped 15 million people and have set a goal of reaching 20 million beneficiaries by 2025.

 UNICEF, a major international partner